forderud/RunInSandbox/README.md

 Run `RunInSandbox.exe ExePath` to launch the `ExePath` application in a AppContainer process.
 This works for `STARTUPINFOEX`-based process creation, but not when using a "LowBox" token for process creation.

 ## COM sandboxing
 Run `RunInSandbox.exe [ac|li] ProgID [username] [password]` to launch the `ProgID` COM server in an AppContainer or low-integrity process.
 The process will also run through a different user if username&password are provided.
-Unfortunately, only the low-integrity part works correctly.
-Neither user impersonation nor AppContainer isolation works properly yet.
+Unfortunately, AppContainer isolation doesn't work yet.
+Also, user impersonation only works for administrator accounts.

 Example usage:
 `RunInSandbox.exe li PowerPoint.Application` to start Microsoft PowerPoint in low-integrity mode.